itspladd/personal-website-old/writing/rpg_stories/dwarven-prison-field-trip/_posts/2016-01-04-dwarven_prison_ch04.md

 Too bad it wasn't dis_fingered_, because the skeleton stepped back and flicked its fingerbones out, revealing them to be sharp as all hell.
 The Warden proceeded to scratch the evershit out of NGE.

-*BREAKING BAD*

 Gavin, meanwhile was absent from the fight.
-Realizing that their foe looked suspiciously like an animated skeleton, he called out to the group, "CHAINS!"
+Realizing that their animated, skeletal foe looked suspiciously like an animated skeleton, he called out to the group, "CHAINS!"
 To illustrate his point, he ran towards the hallway leading back to the questioning room.

 After a few steps, he turned around.
 His cohorts were apparently deaf.
 He yelled again.
 "CHAINS!
 LIVING CHAINS!"